ZroSete/ZroSete/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me e-mail: franciskurt69@gmail.com
+- 📫 How to reach me: e-mail: franciskurt69@gmail.com
 And LinkedIn: https://www.linkedin.com/in/francis-paulo-99a06120a

 <!---